bofeizhu/SwiftList/Guides/IGListDiffable and Equality.md

-# IGListDiffable and Equality
+# ListDiffable Equalable and AnyListDiffable

-This guide explains the `IGListDiffable` protocol and how to write good `-isEqual:` methods.
+This guide explains the `ListDiffable` protocol `AnyListDiffable` type erasure.

 ## Background